isharacomix/8bitmooc/mooc/pages/content/tutorial/control_flow.md

                     ; the order of the bytes so that the smaller byte comes ; first.

-This program will begin by doing the very important task of putting 44 in the accumulator, adding 1 to it, and going off and doing its thing.
-If we hit the reset button, it will go back to that point and do it again.
+This program will begin by simply storing 44 in the accumulator, and then adding 1 to it.
+If we press the reset button, it will go back to that point and do it again.

 Interrupts